DillonSteyl/SCIE1000/Week 3/else_2.md

 if number < 0:
     print("Don't be so negative!")
 else:
-    print("Glad to see you're feeling positive!")
+    print("Glad to see you're feeling non-negative!")
 ```